frankier/gsoc2020/README.md

 ## Contents

-* `attic` contains abandoned work: hand pose annotation
+* `attic` contains old and abandoned work:
+  * Hand pose annotation
+  * Singularity def files for Cineast (Docker is used now)
 * `openpose_singularity` contains Singularity container for OpenPose
 * `skelshop` contains a *submodule* for the skelshop utility, which contains all the Python code/Snakemake pipelines, for skeleton dumping, tracking,